Beuhhhh/server-client-python/README.md

 Automatically recreates required folders and files if they do not exist.

-his script establishes persistence and executes remote code, which can be highly malicious in nature.
+This script establishes persistence and executes remote code, which can be highly malicious in nature.
 It should only be used for educational, ethical, and authorized security testing.

 ## Requirements